I am a person-centred therapist.

 To get started with me, please send me a message via the form on the Contact Me page of this site.
 We can either book a full session right away, or arrange a short free video call so you can get more of a sense of me and how I work.

-• I charge for missed sessions unless you have given me at least one week’s notice.
+I charge for missed sessions unless you have given me at least one week’s notice.
 If you need to cancel at shorter notice, I will try to offer an alternative time slot during the same week.

 I will always aim to give you at least six weeks’ notice of any breaks in our work, such as over Christmas and New Year.

-• There is an introduction to the approach on the BACP website here.
+There is an introduction to the approach on the BACP website here.

-• I don’t expect you to trust me from the start, especially if you have had bad experiences in therapy in the past.
+I don’t expect you to trust me from the start, especially if you have had bad experiences in therapy in the past.
 Trust is something we will build over time.

 However, you may find it reassuring to know that I am a registered member of the British Association for Counselling and Psychotherapy (BACP).
 You can find me on their registry and will be able to raise any concerns about our sessions with them.

-• Yes, you can tell me about absolutely anything.
+Yes, you can tell me about absolutely anything.

 However, there are some legal limits to be aware of.
 First, if I believe that you are likely to harm yourself or others, or that a child is at risk, I reserve the right to inform outside agencies.
 I would not do this, wherever possible, without fully discussing this with you first.
-I have never had cause to do this with any client in the past.

 Second, if you disclose information about certain serious criminal or terrorist offences I have a legal obligation to tell outside agencies without informing you first.
+We can discuss how to approach these topics if you do wish to discuss them with me, and I will strive to find a way to support you without breaking confidentiality.

-• No, I work in a way that doesn’t involve diagnosing and labelling you.
+No, I work in a way that doesn’t involve diagnosing and labelling you.
 What matters in our work is how you see yourself.

-• No. All you will ever have to do is turn up.
+No. All you will ever have to do is turn up.
 But if you would like me to, I am happy to suggest books, ideas and articles that you may find helpful to read or research.